Some businesses trade both online and offline.

 If you start an offline business, then you need to invest, normally, a lot of money, but when starting an online business you do not need to make a big investment.
 It is possible to even start your online business with absolutely no investment at all!
 All you need are, hosting and a domain name, you can get these things for free here.

 So, you can start your own online business without spending a single penny.
-This means that you can have success without dealing with all the financial hurdles and risks that are often associated with running a business the traditional offline route.
+This means that you can have success without dealing with all the financial hurdles and risks that are often associated with running a business on the traditional offline route.

 Marketing is also free